Frequently Asked Questions

 An individualised treatment profile is created for every child, following the initial assessment.
 A language therapist prepares each child’s session before every session.
 Targets are checked, and adjusted accordingly as the child progresses.
 High school children work on academic language and the language syllabus.

-Who are the trainers and does each child have one designated trainer?
+Who are the therapists and does each child have one designated therapist?

 Each child has a specific case manager who is a qualified Speech and Language Therapist.
 All intervention targets and re-assessments are done by the case manager.
 Language therapists are trained to work with the children and the children see most of the therapists as they progress through the program.
 The therapists have a weekly case conference to discuss any issues.